We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 BitQuick is one of the fastest ways to buy bitcoins in the United States using cash deposit.
 Users can browse a wide range of offers at various prices.
 Once a desired offer is found, buyers visit a bank to make a cash deposit into the seller's account.
 Buyers then usually receive their bitcoins within an hour.

 You can use our Bitcoin ATM map to buy bitcoins with cash.
 Bitcoin ATMs can be a quick and easy way to buy bitcoins and they're also private.
 That convenience and privacy, however, comes with a price; most ATMs have fees of 5-10%.

-Yet the front-foot approach that New York's financial regulators has taken makes things difficult for many New Yorkers looking to get into crypto.
+Yet the aggressive approach that New York's financial regulators have taken makes things difficult for many New Yorkers looking to get into crypto.

-Initiatives such as the BitLicense - which we will take a look at in a minute - mean that exchanges and cryptocurrency service providers are highly regulated.
+The BitLicense - a license only issued to government-approved firms - means that all exchanges and cryptocurrency service providers operating in the state are highly regulated.
 It could be argued that this protects New Yorkers from shady operators, or that it drives them to seek out other, less regulated providers.
-Your opinion will likely depend on your overall appetite for regulation.

 The short answer is: yes.

 As long as a company holds a valid BitLicense while doing business in New York or with New Yorkers then they are perfectly within the law to provide cryptocurrency services.
 This is exactly what the BitLicense was created for.

 The first crypto company to receive a BitLicense was Circle - the company you may know as being in charge of the USDC stablecoin.

 Since then, an additional 24 firms have received approval from the (NYDFS), including well-known exchanges such as Gemini and Coinbase, as well as XRP II, Ripple's legal entity.